 How many treatments will I need?

-Most patients need only one treatment, though sometimes a follow up appointment for touch ups is desired.
+Most patients need only one initial Radiesse session, though some patients choose to have a follow-up appointment for touch-ups.

 What is the history of Radiesse?

-Introduced in 2002 was originally used for vocal cord augmentation and maxillofacial defects.
-In 2006 received FDA approval for soft tissue augmentation.
+Introduced in 2002 the treatment was originally used for vocal cord augmentation and maxillofacial defects.
+In 2006, it received FDA approval for cosmetic soft tissue augmentation.

 Radiesse is comprised of 25 to 45 micrometers of Calcium hydroxyapatite in an aqueous sodium methylcellulose and glycerin gel carrier.
 Radiesse is synthetic and non-animal derived product composed of naturally occurring minerals in bone and teeth.